kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 #### Story 1: Deny traffic from certain sources

-As a cluster admin, I want to explicitly deny traffic from certain source IPsthat I know to be bad.
+As a cluster admin, I want to explicitly deny traffic from certain source IPs that I know to be bad.

 Many admins maintain lists of IPs that are known to be bad actors, especially to curb DoS attacks.
 A cluster admin could use ClusterNetworkPolicy to codify